Buzzkata/AIplaysConnect4/README.md

 # AIplaysConnect4
-This is a project I am currently working on as part of my Fourth Year Project course.
-I am building an AI which learns to play the game of Connect 4 using exact or similar algorithms and methods used in the development of AlphaGo/AlphaZero.
+This project is done as part of my Fourth Year Project course.
+It is an AI, which learns to play the game of Connect 4 on its own (reinforcement learning).
+The technologies used to built it were Python, tensorflow v1 library and numpy.